 Whether the warranty is aftermarket or provided through the car manufacturer (aftermarket is usually less expensive)

 The plan chosen and the benefits it offers (most plans have tiers of service for you to choose from)

 The deductible selected (the lower the deductible, the more your warranty costs and the higher the deductible, the more affordable your warranty)

 Prices can range from less than $100 to more than $200 per month depending on a mix of the above factors.

 Read the Fine Print

-Before you buy a new or used vehicle, find out what the powertrain warranties of the vehicles you’re considering cover, what they exclude, and under what conditions the manufacturers assume responsibility for repairs.
+Before you buy a new or used vehicle, find out what the powertrain warranty of the vehicle covers, what it excludes, and under what conditions the manufacturer assumes responsibility for repairs so that you can dodge those expensive repair bills.
 A powertrain warranty is a contract between you — the buyer — and your vehicle’s manufacturer.
 Like many legal agreements, it contains many “ifs” and “buts” that limit the manufacturer’s liability.
-Most of these “ifs” and “buts” are hidden in small print.
-Unfortunately, like many car owners find out later when something breaks down, the small print can take away the implied promises of the large print.
+Most of these stipulations are hidden in small print.
+Unfortunately, like many car owners find out only much later when something breaks down, the small print can take away the implied promises of the large print.